The Three Fat Lies that Hold Us Back

 Unfortunately, a lot of people never actually feel like they get there because it’s really hard.
 But not in the way we think.
 You see, we think it’s hard because it’s going to take long hours, that special certification, or building up a client base before we can start.

 Yes, these challenges might be part of it, and they certainly can be hard.
-But, time and again, what actually proves to be more difficult is discovering that finding this meaning, this purpose, this life’s work requires you to change the way you think, what you choose to believe, and how you choose to see yourself and the world around you.
+But, time and again, what actually proves to be more difficult is discovering that finding this meaning, this purpose, this life’s work, requires you to change the way you think, what you choose to believe, and how you choose to see yourself and the world around you.

-Because we get stuck when a little voice creeps in and whispers three fat lies that hold us back.
+That’s damn hard because we get stuck when a little voice creeps in and whispers three fat lies that hold us back.

 Let’s say you’re getting into poetry.
 You took a class, wrote some sweet poems, and found that writing these poems actually made you feel really good.
 You want to write more poems, and you know to get better at writing great poems you have to read great poems.
 So you read Walt Whitman’s Song of Myself and realize his poem is way better.